SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

-The SENCO liaises with a nominated worker from the 11-19 Youth Connect Service to identify students with SEND who may need extra support with planning to move on from Hayesfield and a plan is put in place to support them.
+The SENDCo liaises with a nominated worker from the 11-19 Youth Connect Service to identify students with SEND who may need extra support with planning to move on from Hayesfield and a plan is put in place to support them.

 The Coordinator also liaises with Student Support Services at the City of Bath College to plan and prepare for transition to the College.

-11. How are the school’s resources allocated and matched to children’s special educational needs?
+11. How are the School’s resources allocated and matched to children’s special educational needs?

-How is the school’s special educational needs budget allocated?
+How is the School’s special educational needs budget allocated?

 Pupils are allocated resources based on their individual need.

-- Literacy intervention classes are provided during period 6 for students with specific learning difficulties.
+- Literacy intervention classes are provided during period 6 for students with specific learning difficulties

 12. How is the decision made about what type and how much support my child will receive?